ckarwin/COSI/Data_Challenge_Home/README.md

   - Run: python run_parallel_sims.py.
   - After all the jobs finish, change directory to Main_Output, uncomment just the mimrec function in the client code, then run: python submit_jobs.py.

-7. Note that some of the commands in the code for submitting jobs will be specific to the cluster.
+7. Note that some of the helper functions for submitting jobs will be specific to the cluster.
 Thus they may need to be modified.

-8. The client code calls Run_Data_Challenge_module.py </b>
-  - Run the help command in the client code for a description of the function inputs.

-9. Note: The energy range of the sources in the source library can easily be modified using Source_Library/Make_Sources/make_sources.py.
-  - Change power_low and power_high at top of code.

 </pre>